The local-LLM vocabulary

 - Context length /

 - System prompt.
-Instructions you send before the conversation that shape how the model behaves.
+Instructions you send before the conversation starts that shape how the model behaves.
 "You are a helpful coding assistant who answers in Python."

 What's next